 Most of the CEP and EuroPris meetings and conferences have been put on a hold at the moment due to the COVID-19 crisis.
 It is for sure that this crisis will keep us from travelling for weeks / months to come.
-Still, we would like to think positively ahead and plan activities for the second half of the year.
-In case the situation is still not yet safe by then, the workshops will be re-scheduled to 2021.
-But by having your input already now, we can start preparing the workshop programs and be more flexible, when we have to look for new dates.
+Therefore it has been decided to organize this workshop as an online webinar instead of a face-to-face event.

 When talking about criminal behaviour and types of sanctions and measures imposed on people who have committed crimes, the vast majority of times our focus is on adults and on treatment programs mainly designed for the male-adult population.
 The reality is that there are also juveniles and young adults who are exposed to a series of risk factors, such as poor parental skills, criminal behaviour accepted by family and peer group, low interest/commitment in school or work, peer rejection, differences in temperament, impulsivity, low level of empathy or remorse, drug use, the impact of school policies toward delinquency and the broader influences of the neighbourhood/community – all aspects being able to lead to antisocial behaviour and committing crimes.